vigneshpalanivelr/extract-build-logs/build-failure-analyzer/HYBRID_PROPOSAL.md

 **What we are proposing.** A *Hybrid* design with two layers:

-- Issue must be fixed at Extractor/Analyzer: separate error from context on request
+- Issue must be fixed at Extractor/Analyzer: separate error from context on request.
-  Normalize before embedding, switch Chroma to cosine distance and update-not-insert on Slack approval.
+  Normalize the error before embedding, switch Chroma(l2) to Chroma(cosine) distance and update-not-insert on Slack approval.
-- A single **LLM agent** (the *Deviation Analyzer*, "A3") Now we have error and error context using few agents like Error Summariser, Deviation Analyzer, Solution Synthesizer, Reporter
+- A single **LLM agent** (the *Deviation Analyzer*, "A3") Now we have error and error-context using few agents like Error Summariser, Deviation Analyzer, Solution Synthesizer, Reporter.

 | # | Agent | Role | LLM? | Input | Output |
 |---|---|---|---|---|---|